OscarGRO/DoubleOPC-s_Build/README.md

  # DoubleOPC-s_Build  Ver 1.0.0

-Program created with the C++ programming language
+- Program created with the C++ programming language

-A short program designed to help people understand what they need to build a PC.
+- A short program designed to help people understand what they need to build a PC.

 ## How to use
+- IMPORTANT: You need to create a repository to correctly run the code

-The program will ask the user to choose a number between 1 and 4.
+- The program will ask the user to choose a number between 1 and 4.

 1. Get to know us.

-2. Information about the components you should have in your PC..
+2. Information about the components you should have in your PC.

 3. Build your own PC.